Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 self.msg = msg

-Based on the format, logger prints the timestamp in the human-readable form.
+Based on the format, the logger prints the timestamp in human-readable form.

 msg = self.format(record)